 ELEMENTARY ADVANTAGES AT LEGACY SCHOOL

-Students at Legacy School do not get lost in the crowd, as class sizes are extremely small in comparison to other Omaha private and public schools.
+Students at Legacy School do not get lost in the crowd, as class sizes are extremely small compared to other Omaha private and public schools.
 Along with a teacher that holds a bachelor’s or master’s degree in education, every class has the support of a full-time teacher’s assistant.
-Having this team of educators in every classroom allows for the flexibility necessary to educate the whole child, based on individual needs.
+Having this team of educators in every classroom allows for the flexibility necessary to educate the whole child based on individual needs.

 All Legacy Private Elementary School teachers are experienced and skilled in differentiated instruction, giving each child the ability to learn on their level, at their own pace.
 With this kind of evolutionary teaching, teachers at Legacy School understand the importance of delivering instruction to each child through hands-on, project-based learning experiences.

 Instead of teaching at a larger district, Legacy School elementary teachers choose to teach at Legacy because they are compassionate about teaching to each child.
 Teaching through differentiated instruction allows teachers to connect to each child’s educational journey, giving teachers a new-found love for their occupation.

 In addition to Legacy School’s exceptional educational approach, the 11 acres of outdoor learning and playing space outside the physical building allows for real-world experiences that cannot be found anywhere else.

 Students receive an ample amount of scheduled outdoor recess each day.
 Further, teachers often bring their lessons out of the classroom and into nature.